fortrabbit/docs/1.new/index.md

 ---
 title: What's new
-Slead: There is a new platform version.
-What has changed.
+lead: What is changing with the new fortrabbit platform experience.
 navigation: false
 ---